Cry of the Werewolf: Production

 The film was developed with the working title of Bride of the Vampire.

 Release

 Cry of the Werewolf premiered in New York on August 17, 1944.
 Cry of the Werewolf was issued theatrically as a double feature with The Soul of a Monster and continued to receive theatrical re-releases into the early 1950s.
+Both films were released on the same disc in the Columbia Horror region B blu-ray boxset in the UK from Powerhouse/Indicator.

 Reception

 Michael R. Pitts described the film's reception as "mixed" on its initial release.
-The New York Times stated that "[T]here is absolutely nothing original in this utterly suspenseless film" while a reviewer in Sunday-Times Signal proclaimed that "Horror fans are in for a thrill [with] the story of dread voodoo murders, horrifying tribal rites and a fantastic feast of death in which lovely and talented Nina Foch plays the woman werewolf whose mother terrorized millions and because of whose sins Nina can never marry."
+The New York Times stated that "[T]here is absolutely nothing original in this utterly suspenseless film" while a reviewer in The Sunday Times Signal (Zanesville, Ohio) proclaimed that "Horror fans are in for a thrill [with] the story of dread voodoo murders, horrifying tribal rites and a fantastic feast of death in which lovely and talented Nina Foch plays the woman werewolf whose mother terrorized millions and because of whose sins Nina can never marry."